News Literacy Project: Resources and programs

 In addition to its student-centered programming, NLP has held webinars in conjunction with AARP's Older Adults Technology Services to help older people learn to identify inaccurate information online and provide them with the tools and knowledge needed to verify factual information.

-Two newsletters — The Sift (for educators) and Get Smart About News (for the general public) — discuss news literacy topics, including viral rumors and journalism ethics.
-Since 2019 Valerie Strauss, an education reporter at The Washington Post, has republished items from The Sift in her education blog, Answer Sheet, making them available to a wider audience.
+Two weekly newsletters — The Sift (for educators) and Get Smart About News (for the general public) — discuss news literacy topics, including viral rumors and journalism ethics.
+NLP's RumorGuard website identifies and debunks examples of viral misinformation; in 2023 the American Association of School Librarians included the platform in its list of "best digital tools for teaching and learning."
+In August 2024 NLP launched Misinformation Dashboard: Election 2024 to counter rampant misinformation and disinformation related to the presidential election.

 NewsLitCamp is a day-long professional development program for educators, held in conjunction with one or more news outlets.

 The Informable mobile app helps users practice distinct types of news literacy skills in a game-like format.
 When Informable was released in December 2019, Apple's App Store included it in its "Apps We Love Right Now" list.

-In September 2020, NLP launched a podcast, Is That a Fact?, where journalists, educators, and experts on misinformation and disinformation discuss news literacy topics with NLP staff.
+In September 2020, NLP developed a podcast, Is That a Fact?, where journalists, educators, and experts on misinformation and disinformation discuss news literacy topics with NLP staff.
 Guests have included Maria Ressa, chief executive officer of the digital news site Rappler and winner of the Nobel Peace Prize; tech journalist Kara Swisher, a co-founder of Recode and a former contributor to The New York Times' Opinion section; Dr. Vivek Murthy, the U.S. surgeon general; Michael Luo, the editor of The New Yorker's website; and Joan Donovan, research director at Harvard University's Shorenstein Center on Media, Politics and Public Policy.